KaeCan/NLP_Portfolio/README.md

 This is a Python notebook documenting my first experience and usage of NLTK.
 I explain a few basic methods and use cases, and I provide simple explanations and comparisons on common methods.

 You can see the [notebook here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Exploring_NLTK.ipynb).

+---
+## Word Guessing Game

+This is a program that was used to explore Python and NLTK features in analyzing text files.
+First, it extracts text from a large file, in this case an entire chapter from an anatomy textbook.
+Then, lexical analysis and preprocessing will be performed to prepare words for a word guessing game.

+The guessing game is essentially a variation of Hangman, where users guess letters and receive a score dependent on how well they did.

+You can see the [code here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Word_Guesser/word_guess_game.py) and the [anatomy text here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Word_Guesser/anat19.txt).